mravanelli/SincNet/README.md

 ``

 where:
-- *$TIMIT_FOLDER* is the folder where the original TIMIT corpus is stored
+- *$TIMIT_FOLDER* is the folder of the original TIMIT corpus
-- *$OUTPUT_FOLDER* is the folder where the normalized TIMIT will be stored
+- *$OUTPUT_FOLDER* is the folder in which the normalized TIMIT will be stored
 - *data_lists/TIMIT_all.scp* is the list of the TIMIT files used for training/test the speaker id system.

 **2. Run the speaker id experiment.**